 If everyone switched to a plant-based diet:

 - The US could save up to one trillion dollars per year in health care costs.

 - We would reverse the effects of climate change and heal our planet.

 - California would no longer have a water shortage.

 - The cruel and unnecessary suffering and exploitation of untold billions of creatures each year would end.

-By publicly advocating and practicing a whole foods, plant based diet, I believe you would create a cool and hip trend that everyone would want to follow.
+By publicly advocating and practicing whole food plant-based (WFPB) diet, I believe you would create a cool and hip trend that everyone would want to follow.
 And this, Sir, would be your greatest legacy.

 The information presented in this article is not to be construed as medical advice or used to diagnose, treat, cure or prevent any condition or disease.
 Please note that this article contains Amazon affiliate links, and shopping through these links supports World of Vegan!